What Is Non-Conformance (Nonconformity)?

 - Action(s) that the company must take to prevent the same type of problem from happening again (Preventive action).

-Non conformance report software provides a handy structure that can be used to ensure that all aspects of the report are captured properly.
+Non conformance report software provides an easy document management system that can be used to ensure that all aspects of the report are captured properly.

 1 Which requirement did the company violate?